 P.B.
 TEMPLETON had been expelled from the South Parade congregation in 1839 for publishing "... a paragraph in the 'papers injurious to the character of Mr GILES" after GILES delivered a series of lectures denouncing Socialism "... as a feckless movement" and "... a threat to the State."
 [RAM, Op.
 Cit., page 14].

 Harold Underwood FAULKNER, in his "Chartism and the Church," New York, 1916, wrote of GILES:

-In September 1841, together with Dr ACKWORTH, John visited Germany to plead with the authorities for religious tolerance towards Mr ONCKEN & his Hamburg Baptists; & 2ndly, with Rev H. DOWSON, he visited Denmark to plead to the King of Denmark for religious tolerance there.
+In September 1841, together with Dr ACKWORTH, John visited Germany to plead with the authorities for religious tolerance towards Mr ONCKEN and his Hamburg Baptists; and secondly, with Rev H. DOWSON, he visited Denmark to plead to the King of Denmark for religious tolerance there.
 His congregation in Leeds, fearing they might lose their revered pastor, is on record as having rebuked the Baptist Missionary Society for trying to entice him away from them.